 During lecture, you'll practice the material with the support of your instructor and teaching assistants.
 (CSC108H is being run as an inverted class.)

 - Online (L0101):

 Using the PCRS, you'll practice the material with the support of explanatory videos, your instructor, and teaching assistants.

 - Perform (9%) Finally, using the PCRS, you'll complete a Perform exercise based on material covered in the Prepare and Rehearse phases.
 Each Perform exercise is worth 1% (best 9 of 10) and is due Friday by 6:00pm.

 The three assignments are due in weeks 4, 9, and 12.
 Don't leave these to the last minute: they are substantially more work than the weekly lab exercises, and we expect that you will work on them for several hours each week.

-In addition to this website, please see the Course Info Sheet, which is required reading.
+In addition to this website, please see the Syllabus, which is required reading.

-We'll use Coursera for electronic discussion.
+We'll use Piazza for electronic discussion.
 Follow the link in the navigation bar.